Adaptive Decoding Mechanisms for UAV-enabled Double-Uplink Coordinated NOMA: Introduction

+\begin{itemize} \item {We propose novel adaptive decoding mechanisms (ADMs) tailored for Double-UL (DUL) power-domain NOMA (PD-NOMA) systems.
+Implemented at the unmanned aerial vehicle (UAV) and at the fusion center (FC).
+These mechanisms enable efficient DUL transmissions, even in the presence of dynamic channel disparities.
+Unlike existing SIC-inherited systems that rely on instantaneous received power, the proposed ADM addresses the need for adaptation to channel fluctuations by relying solely on instantaneous channel state information (CSI), while enabling superior system performance.}

+\item Under this setting, a new framework is developed to derive several challenging OP formulas of the proposed system.
+For the sake of tractability, general expressions for successful decoding probabilities under Mixture of Gamma (MG)-based fading channels are derived and used to obtain various closed-expressions of the OPs.

 \item To improve the cell-edge performance, we formulate an optimal power allocation strategy that minimizes the OP of the edge user.
-To this end, a fast-convergent Gradient Decent algorithm is proposed to achieve a near-optimal solution with a negligible optimality gap \footnote{It is noted that our results are reproducible using our Matlab code, which is is available at \url{https://github.com/thanhluannguyen/UAV-NOMA-ADM}.}. \end{itemize}
+To this end, a fast-convergent Gradient Decent algorithm is proposed to achieve a near-optimal solution with a negligible optimality gap\footnote{It is noted that our results are reproducible using our Matlab code, which is available at \url{https://github.com/thanhluannguyen/UAV-NOMA-ADM}.}.

+\item Then, we evaluate the performance of the proposed ADM in nonstationary conditions, where UEs and UAVs are mobile, and move according to Random Waypoint Mobility (RWM) and Reference Point Group Mobility (RPGM) models{\cite{Hong1999, HyytiaTMC2006, mobility}${}^{\text{1}}$}.
+In addition, a variety of distance distributions between mobile nodes are derived in closed-form expressions with high analytical precision.

+\item We compare the proposed ADM and all possible Non-Adaptive Decoding Mechanisms (NADMs) for the DUL CDRT-NOMA under nonstationary conditions.
+Closed-form expressions for the average throughput are provided to examine the impact of mobile nodes' velocity.
+The results show that ADM can provide stable throughput even when both UEs and UAV have high movement~velocity. \end{itemize}

-\textbf{Notations}: $\mathbb{E} [\cdot]$ denotes expectation operator; $F_X (x)$ and $f_X (x)$ represent the cumulative distribution function (CDF) and probability density function (PDF) of an arbitrary random variable $X$, respectively; $\Pr[\mathrm{A}]$ stands for the probability that an event $A$ occurs; $\mathcal{CN} (0,\sigma^2)$ denotes a circular symmetric complex Gaussian random variable with zero-mean and variance $\sigma^2$; and $\Gamma(\cdot,\cdot)$ and $\gamma(\cdot,\cdot)$ denote the upper and lower incomplete gamma functions \cite[Eq.
+\textbf{Notations}: $\mathbb{E} [\cdot]$ denotes the expectation operator; $f_X (x)$, $F_X (x)$, and $F^c_X(x)$ represent the probability density function (PDF), cumulative distribution function (CDF), and the complementary CDF (CCDF) of an arbitrary random variable (RV) $X$, respectively; $\Pr[\mathrm{A}]$ stands for the probability that an event $A$ occurs; $\mathcal{CN} (0,\sigma^2)$ denotes a circular symmetric complex Gaussian RV with zero-mean and variance $\sigma^2$; and $\Gamma(\cdot,\cdot)$ and $\gamma(\cdot,\cdot)$ denote the upper and lower incomplete gamma functions \cite[Eq.
 (8.350.1)]{Gradshteyn2007}, respectively.